appcoreopc/edward/standalone-pages/data.md

-Data in Edward is given as a dictionary.
-It is usually comprised of strings binded to NumPy arrays such as `'x'` assigned to `np.array([0.23512, 13.2])`.
-Each modeling language interacts with the data in a slightly different way.
+Data in Edward is stored as a Python dictionary.
+It is usually comprised of strings binded to NumPy arrays such as a key `'x'` with value `np.array([0.23512, 13.2])`.
+Some modeling languages require the data to have a different key or value type.
+We detail each below.

-+ __TensorFlow.__ The dictionary carries whatever keys and values the user accesses in `log_prob()` (or in the other user-defined methods).
++ __TensorFlow.__ The data carries whatever keys and values the user accesses in `log_prob()` (or in the other user-defined methods).
 Key is a string.
 Value is a NumPy array or TensorFlow tensor.
 ```python
 class BetaBernoulli:
     def log_prob(self, xs, zs):